joelsfoster/rock-paper-scissors/README.md

 If only one player reveals their move by the end of the game's time limit, the revealed player automatically wins regardless of their opponent's unrevealed move.
 This would happen, for example, if the first player reveals and their opponent sees their move and knows that they've lost, and thus refuses to reveal.
 In the event that both players reveal and tie, the game ends and both player's wagers are returned to them.

+### Pre-reqs
+Ensure you have [Truffle](https://truffleframework.com/), [Ganache](https://truffleframework.com/ganache), and [NPM](https://www.npmjs.com/) installed on your machine.
+Use Google Chrome as your browser, and ensure you have [MetaMask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en) installed in it.

 ### How to set it up

 1. Clone this repository to your local machine.